Blue Mountain Community College Data & Information Overview

-The student loan default rate at BMCC is 16.6%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at BMCC is 14.0%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 How Much Money Do BMCC Graduates Make?students who graduate from BMCC with a bachelor's degree go on to jobs where they make an average salary of $30,200 in their early years.
 Unfortunately, this is 24% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.